desnudopenguino/scripts/README.md

 ## git-notify

 This script can be launched inside a git project, and when files change therein, it runs `git status` to get the new status and changes.

 ### Dependencies:
  - git
  - inotify-tools

+### Example(s)
+`git-notify`

+## disable-display

+This script will disable one display (arg 1) if another is connected (arg 2).

+## Dependencies:
+ - xrandr
+ - a working X system

+## Example(s)
+`disable-display eDP HDMI-0` - disable eDP display if HDMI-0 is connected